-9.3.9 Spread Spectrum
+9.3.7 Spread Spectrum

-Spread spectrum is a factory option.
-To find which devices have spread spectrum enabled, see Section 6.
+Spread spectrum is pin-controlled.
 The purpose of spread spectrum is to eliminate peak emissions at specific frequencies by spreading these emissions across a wider range of frequencies rather than apart with fixed frequency operation.
-In most systems containing the LM61460-Q1, low frequency-conducted emissions from the first few harmonics of the switching frequency can be easily filtered.
+In most systems containing the LM62440-Q1, low frequency-conducted emissions from the first few harmonics of the switching frequency can be easily filtered.
 A more difficult design criterion is reduction of emissions at higher harmonics that fall in the FM band.
 These harmonics often couple to the environment through electric fields around the switch node and inductor.
-The LM61460-Q1 uses a ±2% spread of frequencies which can spread energy smoothly across the FM and TV bands but is small enough to limit subharmonic emissions below the device switching frequency.
+The LM62440-Q1 uses a ±2% spread of frequencies which can spread energy smoothly across the FM and TV bands but is small enough to limit subharmonic emissions below the device switching frequency.
 Peak emissions at the switching frequency of the part are only reduced slightly, by less than 1 dB, while peaks in the FM band are typically reduced by more than 6 dB.

-The LM61460-Q1 uses a cycle-to-cycle frequency hopping method based on a linear feedback shift register (LFSR).
+The LM62440-Q1 uses a cycle-to-cycle frequency hopping method based on a linear feedback shift register (LFSR).
 This intelligent pseudo-random generator limits cycle-to-cycle frequency changes to limit output ripple.
 The pseudo-random pattern repeats at less than 1.5 Hz, which is below the audio band.

-The spread spectrum is only available while the clock of the LM61460-Q1 devices are free running at their natural frequency.
+The spread spectrum is only available while the clock of the LM62440-Q1 devices are free running at their natural frequency.
 Any of the following conditions overrides spread spectrum, turning it off:

 - The clock is slowed during dropout. - The clock is slowed at light load in auto mode.
 In FPWM mode, spread spectrum is active even if there is no load. - At a high input voltage/low output voltage ratio when the device operates at minimum on-time, the internal clock is slowed, disabling spread spectrum.
-See Section 8.6. - · The clock is synchronized with an external clock.
+See the Timing Characteristics. - The clock is synchronized with an external clock.

-9.3.10 Soft Start and Recovery From Dropout
+9.3.8 Soft Start and Recovery From Dropout

-The LM61460-Q1 uses a reference-based soft start that prevents output voltage overshoots and large inrush currents during start-up.
+The LM62440-Q1 uses a reference-based soft start that prevents output voltage overshoots and large inrush currents during start-up.
 Soft start is triggered by any of the following conditions:

-- Power is applied to the VIN pin of the IC, releasing UVLO. - EN is used to turn on the device. - Recovery from a hiccup waiting period - · Recovery from shutdown due to overtemperature protection
+- Power is applied to the VIN pin of the IC, releasing UVLO. - · EN is used to turn on the device. - Recovery from a hiccup waiting period - Recovery from shutdown due to overtemperature protection